Categories

 It’s been a whirlwind of a month.
 I’ve gotten more done in the last six weeks than the last six months and I “blame” a few different folks for contributing to my high level of productivity.

-In late July, I walked through a process called ISIS and set an intent to serve more people, leverage tension management, and create sustainable functionality.
-If that all sounds like gibberish, that’s fine, because going through the process (with a little guidance) kicked me into high gear.
+In late July, I walked through an integrated strategic development process and set an intent to serve more people, leverage tension management, and create sustainable functionality.
+If that all sounds like gibberish, that's fine, because going through the process (with a little guidance) kicked me into high gear.

 That’s when I made the mistake of waiting.